turtle96/taskell/docs/AboutUs.md

 As a Code Quality Surveyor, I will
 * Look after the code quality
-* Ensure that they adhere to the Java coding standards
+* Ensure that the team adhere to the Java coding standards
 * Ensure that code follows software design principles

 -----